flixOpt/flixOpt/README.md

 - **File-based Post-Processing Unit**
   - Results are saved to .json and .yaml files for easy access and analysis anytime.
   - Internal plotting functions utilizing matplotlib, plotly and pandas simplify results visualization and reporting.

-- **OOP**
-  - utilizing the Python object-oriented programming paradigm, flixOpt classes are designed to be easily extensible and customizable.

 ![Architecture Diagram](/pics/architecture_flixOpt.png)